ipspace/netlab/docs/example/external.md

 (external-connectivity-incoming)=
 ## Connecting to Lab Devices

 *libvirt* and *containerlab* [providers](../providers.md) create configuration files that connect all lab devices to a management network.
-Together with the [default route configured on network devices](external-connectivity-outgoing), it's always possible to reach the management IP address of every device in your lab.
+Together with the [default route configured on network devices](external-connectivity-outgoing), it's always possible to reach the management IP address of every device in your lab, but you have to fix the routing in the external network -- the management network IPv4 prefix has to be reachable from the external network.

-If you need control-plane connectivity to your lab devices, consider running your workload as another virtual machine in the lab.
-Please see [](external-unprovisioned-devices) for more details.

-If you're familiar with Linux networking, you could also connect the Linux bridges created by *libvirt*[^LVB] or *containerlab*[^CLB] providers to the host TCP/IP stack or an external interface.
-The details are beyond the scope of this tutorial.

-[^LVB]: *libvirt* provider creates Vagrant network that results in a Linux bridge for every link with more than two devices or a host attached to it.

-[^CLB]: *containerlab* provider creates a Linux bridge for every link with one or more than two devices attached to it.

-*VirtualBox* uses a different connectivity model.
-It maps device TCP/UDP ports into host TCP/UDP ports.
-The default ports mapped for each network device are **ssh**, **http** and **netconf**.
-It's possible to add additional forwarded ports to the **defaults.providers.virtualbox.forwarded** parameter; the details are beyond the scope of this tutorial.
+Alternatively, use *[graphite](../extool/graphite.md)* for GUI-based SSH access to your lab network.

 ### Finding the Management IP Addresses